-As you may know, November is “World Vegan Month.”
+You may be wondering Why Vegans Love Talking About Veganism.
+November is “World Vegan Month.”
 Starting on November 1st (World Vegan Day), vegans all over the world spend the month celebrating their vegan diet and compassionate lifestyle.
 A number of festivities honor the month, including: film showings, festivals, restaurant parties, and a host of online community gatherings.
 There are even virtual vegan potlucks where vegans meet-up online to share their favorite vegan dishes.

-November is an opportune time to form friendships with those who share your “veganistic” values.
+November is an opportune time to form friendships with those who share your “veganistic” values and understand why vegans love talking about veganism.
 It’s also a great time to spread the word about the benefits of veganism and help others to transition into a plant-based diet.
 But are we limited to this 30-day window of opportunity?

 I was recently asked – What do you plan to do for World Vegan Month?
 I casually explained that I would be doing what I always do, which is sharing my knowledge of veganism and helping others to grasp the concept of living free from animal-dependency.
 And that’s exactly what I plan to do.
 I will take this month and spread it evenly across the remaining 11 in an effort to raise awareness of key issues surrounding veganism.

 When I first started my vegan journey I knew very little about the lifestyle, or where to find information regarding it.
 Luckily, I had a friend who pointed me in the right direction.
 He was eager to explain to me the benefits and answer my “newbie” questions.
 It seemed as if he had a personal agenda.

 I wondered about his motives for sharing such valuable information.
 I suppose we’re somewhat conditioned to think in this manner.
 As it would turn out, my friend didn’t want anything from me; he simply wanted to do his part in protecting the earth and all of its creatures, while seeing me perform at my best.